-The experienced lawyers in our Matrimonial & Family Law group navigate our clients through the complex legal and financial issues in dealing with spousal support, whether as part of a settlement or court verdict.
+The experienced lawyers in our Matrimonial & Family Law group navigate our clients through the complex the complex financial issues of maintenance, alimony and spousal support, whether as part of a settlement or court verdict.
 On this page, we provide answers to several frequently asked questions on spousal support.

 Answer: No. Maintenance, which is also called spousal support, used to be referred to in New York State as alimony.
 Indeed, Internal Revenue Service still refers to it as alimony.
 Maintenance is the amount of money that is paid to the “non-monied” spouse (the spouse that is not the primary wage earner) for a definite period of time after a marriage ends.
 Either spouse, male or female, can be ordered to pay maintenance to their spouse.

 Are there guidelines to determine the amount and/or duration of maintenance?